nikitavoloboev/data/focusing/goals.md

 Minimize incoming stream of information to contain impactful signal that is inspiring.
 Meet more people.

-Cut waste fully.
+Cut time waste fully.
 No analytics nor compulsive behavior.
-Breathe and be mindful.
+Breathe, be mindful & create!

 ## Read books/papers